2018 could be Neymar's World Cup, however there are question marks over his temperament.

 Tite’s first game, away to Ecuador, was a nervy affair.
 The game was goalless with 20 minutes to go and Brazil would have probably taken a draw at that point.
 But debutant Gabriel Jesus forced a penalty, soon after the hosts had a man sent off and the Selecao went on to win 3-0.

 A goal up at home to Argentina, Lionel Messi was looking dangerous for the visitors until, on the stroke of half-time, Jesus played a reverse ball into the path of Neymar, who put the game beyond their rivals’ reach.

 Brazil did show they may have resolve as well as talent by winning 4-1 in Uruguay after going a goal behind.

 Brazil World Cup Group

 Brazil World Cup Friendlies

 On the 23rd of March Brazil played against World Cup hosts Russia and won handily 3-0 with goals from Miranda, Coutinho, and Paulinho.
-They will then play Germany on the 27th, before playing Ivan Rakitic and Croatia on the 3rd of June.
+They then beat Germany on the 27th, and then Ivan Rakitic and Croatia on the 3rd of June.
 Their final game was a 3-0 victory over Austria.